fmidev/terraform-aws-geoweb/README.md

 # terraform-aws-geoweb

-TODO: Transforming this repository to be in a form that it can be published as a public Terraform module.

 ## Description

-Configuration to deploy and update AWS resources and EKS environment.
+Terraform module for creating AWS resources used by GeoWeb applications.

 ## Deployment